125 Most Common Greek Last Names Or Surnames With Meanings

 61. Konstantinopolites

 This surname is after a popular place in Greece.
-People belonging from Constantinople usually have this surname.
+People belonging to Constantinople usually have this surname.
+Perhaps Greeks who migrated from the city, especially after the fall of Constantinople in 1453, carried this surname to honor their origins.

 62. Kokkinos